 9. Indonesia is one of the most exciting destinations for adventure and active family holidays.
 You could go sailing, fishing, kite surfing, water-skiing, snorkelling and scuba-diving.
 Check out this idea to Java and Bali which includes an elephant-back adventure, horse-riding, white-water rafting and a volcano trek.

 10. Want something different?
 How about a family volunteering holiday where you combine activities and sunshine with useful work such as feeding and building shelters for animals before they are returned to the wild.
 Best family destinations include Costa Rica.

 11. Explore Paris with young children on a choice of delightful private tours, including a private magic lesson, a chauffeur-driven Citroen 2CV, a visit to the Eiffel Tower and a lesson in making baguettes.
 Find out more from Family Twist.

 12. If you have active teenagers, check out Powder Byrne’s new PB Sports Academies launching this summer in Sardinia, Elba, Sintra and Crete – they feature luxury accommodation, great facilities and pro training in tennis, football, surfing, sailing, scuba diving, water skiing and wake boarding.

 13. Activities Abroad has a great collection of summer and winter group trips for families with children of all ages.
-Options include surfing on Portugal’s Alentejo Coast, whale-watching in Iceland and mountaineering and abseiling in the Lake District.
+Options include surfing on Portugal’s Alentejo Coast and abseiling in the Lake District.